facebookresearch/SpinQuant/README.md

 In this work, we found that

-1. Rotation is a principle way to remove outliers in the LLMs and assist quantization;
+1. Rotation is a principal way to remove outliers in the LLMs and assist quantization;
-2. Not all rotation helps equally and random rotations produce a large variance in quantized models;
+2. Not all rotations help equally and random rotations produce a large variance in quantized models;
-3. Learning rotation with Cayley optimization greatly enhance the final performance.
+3. Learning rotation with Cayley optimization greatly enhances the final performance.

 As a result, SpinQuant narrows the accuracy gap of W4A4KV4 quantization with full precision to merely 2.9 points for the LLaMA-2 7B model on zero-shot reasoning tasks, surpassing LLM-QAT by 19.1 points and SmoothQuant by 25.0 points.